 Schur complement elimination#

-Many least squares problems have a Hessian with a dominant variable type whose own block is block-diagonal: variables of that type never couple to each other, only to the rest of the problem.
-When that block is large, it is much cheaper to eliminate it analytically and solve the smaller, better- conditioned system that remains. jaxls does this automatically via a Schur-complement elimination.
+Many least squares problems have a dominant variable type whose own Hessian block is block-diagonal, meaning variables of that type never couple to each other, only to the rest of the problem.
+When that block is large, eliminating it and solving the smaller, better-conditioned system that remains is much cheaper than solving the full system. jaxls does this automatically with a Schur-complement elimination.

 This page discusses: